Lauren Scott: Later life

 She founded and became the president and CEO of Alkcon Corporation in 2013.

-Education
+Education and military service

 Scott graduated with honors from St. Leo University with a Bachelor of Business Administration, with specializations in technology management and information systems, in 1994.

-Military service

 Scott enlisted in the US Air Force in 1986 and worked as a firefighter until she received an honorable discharge in 1994.